wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-exchange-online/includes/6-examine-email-migration-options.md

 An Exchange Hybrid deployment offers organizations the ability to extend the feature-rich experience and administrative control they have with their existing on-premises Microsoft Exchange organization to the cloud.
 A hybrid deployment provides the seamless look and feel of a single Exchange organization between an on-premises Exchange organization and Exchange Online.
 In addition, a hybrid deployment can serve as an intermediate step to moving completely to an Exchange Online organization.

-In an Exchange hybrid deployment, there are three different types of hybrid migration options:<br>
+In an Exchange hybrid deployment, there are three different types of hybrid migration options:

  -  **Full hybrid migration**.
 This migration type is best for large organizations that have several thousand mailboxes and need complete integration between their on-premises Exchange organization and Microsoft 365.
 Active Directory is synchronized with Microsoft 365, free/busy information can be exchanged, enhanced mail flow options become available, and more.
  -  **Minimal hybrid migration**.
 This migration type is best for medium-sized organizations that have a few hundred to a couple thousand mailboxes and want to finish their migration within a couple months.
 Like full hybrid, minimal hybrid migrations set up on-going Active Directory synchronization with Microsoft 365 to help with recipient administration.
 However, features like free/busy synchronization and other enhanced features aren't available.